DipeshRajoria007/xerocodee/README.md

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/DipeshRajoria007/xerocodee.git`
 2. Install the necessary dependencies: `npm install`
-3. Start the development server: `npm start`
+3. Start the development server: `npm run dev`
-4. Open the application in your browser: `http://localhost:3000`
+4. Open the application in your browser: `http://localhost:5713`

 ## Usage